Sirilkv5/GSTScience/README.md

 ### Dependencies

-* OS - Windows 10
+* OS - Windows 11
 * IDE - Visual Studio (>1.92.2) or IntelliJ
 * Python > 3.12
-* Create data folder and add files for Train, Test, and Inference in below fashion
+* Please note:  dataset not available in github due to Large file Size, hence create data folder by your own and add files for Train, Test, and Inference set as shown below

   ![image](https://github.com/user-attachments/assets/c62977a5-2f7f-4d76-8d76-c8aff34165d3)